Hall of Fame

 Texas Department of Public Safety's Medal of Valor

 The Medal of Valor is the highest award presented by the Texas Department of Public Safety.
-It is awarded to officers who have displayed conspicuous gallantry, courage, and heroism at considerable risk to their own lives.
-The Medal of Valor has been awarded to four Texas Rangers - Sgt.
+It is awarded to officers who have displayed conspicuous gallantry, courage, and heroism at considerable risk to their own lives, and have gone far above and beyond the call of duty.
+Since 1983, the Medal of Valor has been awarded to four Texas Rangers - Sgt.
 William R. Gerth, Sgt.
 Stanley Keith Guffey, Sgt.
-John Aycock, Sgt.
+John Aycock, and Sgt.
 Danny V. Rhea.